buildpacks-community/kpack/docs/buildpacks.md

   sources:
   - image: gcr.io/cf-build-service-public/node-engine-buildpackage@sha256:95ff756f0ef0e026440a8523f4bab02fd8b45dc1a8a3a7ba063cefdba5cb9493
   - image: gcr.io/cf-build-service-public/npm-buildpackage@sha256:5058ceb9a562ec647ea5a41008b0d11e32a56e13e8c9ec20c4db63d220373e33
-  - image: gcr.io/paketo-buildpacks/builder:base
+  - image: index.docker.io/paketobuildpacks/builder-jammy-base
 ```

-* `serviceAccountRef`: An object reference to a service account in any namespace.
+* `serviceAccountRef`: An object reference to a service account in any
+  namespace.
 The object reference must contain `name` and `namespace`.
-* `sources`:  List of buildpackage images to make available in the ClusterStore.
+* `sources`:  List of buildpackage images to make available in the
+  ClusterStore.
 Each image is an object with the key image.

-> Note: ClusterBuilders will also work with a prebuilt builder image if a builpack is not available in a buildpackage.

 ### Updating Buildpacks